AbdullahAlz/operniam/README.md

 - Learning [.md](https://en.wikipedia.org/wiki/markdown)
 - Having a reason to write random ideas and a place to store them
 - Maybe being helpful to someone one day
-- Having access to public repo anywhere to look things up (not a real reason though)
+- Using this public repo to get some of the more useful scripts on a new or remote machine
 - Wasting my and your time